-Functional data - that enables to evaluate the behaviour of the object and to be positioned the same way as the product.
+- Functional data – that enables the evaluation of the behavior of the object and to be positioned the same way as the product.

-BIM does not take place into the future - BIM is the Future of design and facility management.
-It is a clear process, government led and driven by technology and digital.
+BIM does not take place in the future – BIM is the Future of design and facility management.
+It is a clear process, government-led and driven by technology and digital.
 BIM categorically is implementing changes across all industries.
-It will become even more and more popular as hardware, software and cloud applications, capable of handling the increasing amount of raw data information.
+It will become even more and more popular as hardware, software, and cloud applications, are capable of handling the increasing amount of raw data information.

 If you enjoyed learning what is BIM, then you need to check the following articles too: